GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 <eq:ssl:multi_source:mae>

 where  $colMath(d, #maroon)$ refers to the symmetric angular distance defined in @eq:ssl:multi_source:symmetric_angular_dist.
-For convenience, the #acr("MAE") will most often be expressed in degrees:
+For convenience, the #acr("MAE") will most often be expressed in degrees.
-$
-  "MAE"° = 180 / pi "MAE"
-$
-#gaet[Not sure that the above equation is needed at all.]

 The _#acr("ACC")_ constitutes the second metric for this framework and, given an error threshold $colMath(E_a, #eastern)$, provides the proportion of correctly localized sources:
 $